US Def Secretary Austin in India; Talks about 'most pressing' challenges facing Indo-Pacific | Law-Order

 US Def Secretary Austin in India; Talks about 'most pressing' challenges facing Indo-Pacific

-US Defence Secretary Lloyd Austin on Friday expressed his country's strong desire to further deepen strategic ties with India to address the ''most pressing'' challenges facing the Indo-Pacific as he began a three-day visit to the country that is aimed at expanding cooperation with close partners amidst China's growing assertiveness in the region.
-Austin, who arrived here as part of his three-nation first overseas tour as the Defence Secretary, called on Prime Minister Narendra Modi and discussed international, regional and bilateral issues of mutual interest, following which Modi tweeted that India and the US are committed to their strategic partnership that is a ''force for global good''.
+US Defence Secretary Lloyd Austin on Friday conveyed to Prime Minister Narendra Modi the Biden administration's strong desire to further deepen strategic ties with India to address the pressing challenges facing the Indo-Pacific as he began a three-day visit here with an aim to expanding cooperation between the two sides amidst China's growing assertiveness in the region.
+Austin, who arrived here as part of his three-nation first overseas tour as the Defence Secretary, called on the Prime Minister and discussed international, regional and bilateral issues of mutual interest, following which Modi tweeted that India and the US are committed to their strategic partnership that is a ''force for global good''.

 The US defence Secretary also held wide-ranging discussions with National Security Advisor Ajit Doval and almost all key issues of mutual concerns, including China's aggressive behaviour in the region are learnt to have figured in the deliberations.